KunstDerFuge/Quaerendo/README.md

     A 'democratic' approach to fact-checking must not itself be susceptible to propaganda and misinformation.

+## So how's this going to work?

+Imagine the following scenario: a high-profile politician tweets out a claim.
+A short while later, person A links the tweet on this website as a **claim**.
+Shortly after that, person B reads the claim and remembers that they saw a study that seemed to disprove this claim.
+So, they link that source to the claim as **evidence** and submit it as **disproving** the claim.
+This study is now publically linked as **context** to the claim, but remains flagged as **unverified**.
+A while after that, a user marked as an expert in this field finds the unverified evidence, and reads the study.
+While the study disputes the claim, the expert is not convinced it disproves the claim.
+The expert sends feedback on the evidence to person B with the revision that the evidence only disputes, not disproves the claim.
+Person B accepts these changes, and now the claim is marked as **disputed** by the verified evidence.

 ## Some model projects
 This project could take inspiration from some of the best of the web.